๐Ÿ›๏ธ 5th Grade Colonial Day

 To help get into the spirit of the day, everyone is encouraged to dress in Colonial-era costume.

-• Boys: Breeches, high stockings/socks, and loose-fitting shirts with waistcoats (long vests with buttons).
+• Breeches, high stockings/socks, and loose-fitting shirts with waistcoats (long vests with buttons).
 This look can be easily created using baseball pants, rolled-up loose pants, or long shorts paired with high socks (such as soccer or baseball socks).
 A loose cotton shirt, vest, and tricorne hat complete the outfit.

-• Girls: Long dresses made of wool, linen, or cotton were commonly worn with several layers underneath.
+• Long dresses made of wool, linen, or cotton were commonly worn with several layers underneath.
 Aprons were often worn over dresses to protect garments, and mop caps, straw hats, or lace doilies were used to cover their heads.
 To achieve this look, a long full skirt with a loose blouse or a floor-length dress works well.
 Shawls and aprons are great accessories.

 • If your child prefers not to wear a traditional costume, another option is to dress in red, white, and blue.